“No, thank you.”

 “No, unrelated.
 Blue requested.
 Wouldn’t say why, guessing restless, got what he needs here.
 Challenge likely.”

-The Leader blinks, biscotti soaking for longer than intended as she stares at her Second.
+The Leader blinks, biscotti soaking for longer than intended as her mind races over what she might have missed.
 “What do you mean?
 He’s helping coordinate—”

 Diana shrugs, not waiting for her to finish speaking.
 “Ball in motion, can delegate online, still get badges.”

 Erika frowns at her Second, who merely raises a challenging brow back until Erika sighs.
-That never worked on Diana, no reason to expect it to start now just because of a fancy title.
+That never worked on Diana even before she was Leader, and Erika made her Second in part because she knew the titles wouldn’t change anything between them.
 “When he arrived he said he didn’t want special treatment, and I said I still wouldn’t let him fight you or Mary.
 Maybe I can change my mind, insist on it, as part of restoring the sense of normalcy.”
 Not many Challenge matches have been happening lately.
 She expected to grow a backlog due to how busy she would be, but few people have even extended Challenge over the past few weeks, and none have reached Erika.
 “There would be some impact to being the first to get his badge, if that’s what he’s envisioning, but… the ‘Gym Advisor’ role is working better than he or I envisioned, given everything.
 How sure are you that he’s planning to leave?”

 “Plans changed.
 Friend better, headaches, but can travel.
 New project good, more important than gym prestige, but badges still needed for Champion.”